richelbilderbeek/bioinformatics_2016_2017/README.md

 Possibilities are, for example:

  * A profile picture
- * Becoming a collaborator at another GitHub (e.g. `github.com/richelbilderbeek/HetRoversnest`) and add content
+ * Becoming a collaborator at another GitHub (e.g. those of your classmates) and add content
  * Issue posted at GitHubs you are not a collaborator of
  * A GitHub you have forked
  * A successfull Pull Request you have made to another GitHub (e.g. `github.com/richelbilderbeek/RichelbilderbeekNl`)